Skip to main content

 The day I leave for [Destination] is getting close, and I wanted to write before everything becomes busy.

 A temporary goodbye should feel warm, not final.
-Let the emotion be real, but do not make the departure sound like an ending if the bond continues.
+Let your real emotion show, but don’t make the departure sound like an ending if the bond continues.

 See the tone